vsrinivas/fuchsia/docs/syscalls/object_wait_many.md

 **ERR_CANCELED**  One or more of the provided *handles* was invalidated (e.g., closed) during the wait.

-**ERR_TIMED_OUT**  The specified timeout elapsed (or was 0 to begin with) before any of the specified signals are observed on any of the specified handles.
+**ERR_TIMED_OUT**  The specified deadline passed before any of the specified signals are observed on any of the specified handles.

 **ERR_NOT_SUPPORTED**  One of the *items* contains a handle that cannot be waited one (for example, a Port handle).